Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Microscopical description

 where $\eps = \xi_\vk - \mu$, $\xi_\vk$ being the fermionic band dispersion, $\mu$ the chemical potential.
 The superconducting order parameter $\Delta_\vk = \Delta f_\vk = (\Delta' + i \Delta'') f_\vk$ satisfies the gap equation

-V is here the pairing strength, and $f_\vk$ the form factor of the superconducting order parameter: for s-wave pairing $f_\vk =1$.\\ In the presence of an external field represented by the vector potential $\mathbf{A}(t)$, the pseudospin changes in time according to
+Here, V is the pairing strength, and $f_\vk$ the form factor of the superconducting order parameter.
+For s-wave pairing one has $f_\vk =1$.\\ In the presence of an external field represented by the vector potential $\mathbf{A}(t)$, the pseudospin changes in time according to